JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes.md

 Leaving the box unchecked means basing the custom Theme on the default IntelliJ IDEA _Light_ Theme.
 For the SDK code sample `theme_basics` the box is _unchecked_.

-Clicking the _OK_ button creates a default Theme description file named `[themeName].theme.json` in the plugin project's `src` directory.
+Clicking the _OK_ button creates a default Theme description file named `[themeName].theme.json` in the plugin project's `resources` folder.
 In this example, the file is named `theme_basics.theme.json`.
 The content of the default file is a short set of key–value pairs:
 ```json